Walkera Goggle 4 review

 Walkera Goggle 4 review and test

-Just published my first FPV goggles review and I already have here on my desk another model.
-On first impression, this Walkera Goggle 4 looks much better so I’m hopping that will perform also better, especially that is not the cheapest FPV goggles on the market.
+I just published my first FPV goggles review and I already have here on my desk another model.
+On first impression, this Walkera Goggle 4 looks much better so I’m hoping that will perform better, especially since that is not the cheapest FPV goggles on the market.

-Over the time, Walkera moved from aerial quadcopters to racing quadcopters.
-They releases new racer models almost every 6 months, from small ones like the Rodeo 150 to big ones like the Furious 320.
-Lately, in order to offer complete FPV packages, they started to manufacture also FPV goggles.
+Over time, Walkera moved from aerial quadcopters to racing quadcopters.
+They release new racer models almost every 6 months, from small ones like the Rodeo 150 to big ones like the Furious 320.
+Lately, to offer complete FPV packages, they have also started to manufacture also FPV goggles.

-Walkera Goggle 4 review - Hands-onAs many times I mentioned FPV glasses are designed to provide the ultimate FPV experience, in my opinion they are suitable only for experienced pilots.
-Frankly, it is much harder to control the quad through FPV goggles compared to the traditional way (at least to me).
+Walkera Goggle 4 review - Hands-onAs many times mentioned, FPV glasses are designed to provide the ultimate FPV experience, in my opinion, they are suitable only for experienced pilots.
+Frankly, it is much harder to control the quad through FPV goggles than the traditional way (at least to me).

 Walkera Goggle 4 FPV goggles review

-Before I get into details I should thank Amy from GearBest for offering me this product.
+Before I get into details, I should thank Amy from GearBest for offering me this product.
 After we agreed on the review, the package was sent out quickly and delivered in 4 days.
-This is the first time that I have no complains regarding DHL’s shipping services.Walkera Goggle 4 review - Box content
+This is the first time that I have no complaints regarding DHL’s shipping services.Walkera Goggle 4 review - Box content

-The FPV glasses comes in an elegant cardboard box which induces the feeling that we are dealing with a quality product.
-Inside the box I found besides the Walkera Goggles 4 and its battery: AC/DC adapter, micro USB cable, two 5.8G antennas and user manual.
+The FPV glasses come in an elegant cardboard box, which induces the feeling that we are dealing with a quality product.
+Inside the box, I found, besides the Walkera Goggles 4 and its battery, an AC/DC adapter, a micro USB cable, two 5.8G antennas, and a user manual.

 In order to disperse the weight, the battery pack is located on the head strap in the neck area instead of being integrated into the goggles.
 The connection between the headplay and the power source is realized by a short USB cable.

 Both design and build quality are excellent.
-Good work Walkera!
+Good work, Walkera!
 The straps are adjustable so it’s easily adapted for any head size.
-In order to allow good heat dissipation, on both sides there are vent holes.
-Anyway, in my opinion they should add also fan cooling to prevent fogging.Walkera Goggle 4 review - Comfortable design
+To allow good heat dissipation, on both sides there are vent holes.
+Anyway, in my opinion, they should add also fan cooling to prevent fogging.Walkera Goggle 4 review - Comfortable design

-On the top part of the goggles are located two SMA connectors.
-The center one is dedicated for the LHCP antenna and the left one for the rubber ducky antenna.
+Two SMA connectors are located on the top part of the goggles.
+The center one is dedicated to the LHCP antenna, and the left one is for the rubber ducky antenna.

-In order to allow easy and convenient settings, instead of tons of buttons, the goggles features a stylish joystick.
+To allow easy and convenient settings, instead of tons of buttons, the goggles feature a stylish joystick.
 By pulling the little stick backward can be activated the configuration menu.
-By pressing the stick as a button can be changed the current reception band (A, B, E, Race and IRC/FS).
+By pressing the stick as a button, the current reception band (A, B, E, Race and IRC/FS).
 Toggle between the channels can be done using the CH-Up and CH-Down buttons.Walkera Goggle 4 review - Control stick and buttons

 Although the Walkera Goggle 4 basic doesn’t have a built-in DVR, you can add an external one through the AV Output.
 You can find the plug located near micro USB power socket (right side behind a flap).